tycon/tycon.github.io/_posts/2015-07-25-ML-Type-Inference.markdown

 #### ML Constraint Typing

-Need richer constraint language
+Since ML has type schemes, to express constraints that arise while analyzing ML expressions, we need a richer constraint language:

     C ::= τ=τ' | ∃α₁,...,αn.C | C ∧ C

+It is important to remember that the equality in the above constraint language denotes unification.
+As such, a less polymorphic type is unifiable with more polymorphic type.
+In this sense, perhaps the unification constraint should be written as `τ≤τ'`.

-Need richer type language:
+We also need a richer type language:

     σ ::= τ | ∀{α₁,...,αn | C}.τ